ToanQPham/ToanQPham.github.io/writing.md

 <p><a href="{{ site.baseurl }}/notes/heckeToan.pdf">Hecke</a> The naive goal is to learn everything that has the word "Hecke" attached to it.</p>

-Whittaker.
-I am just aware of some interesting stories involving the name
-Whittaker, i.e. <a href="http://sporadic.stanford.edu/bump/multiple.pdf">Bump's survey</a> and <a href="https://arxiv.org/pdf/1511.04265.pdf">a book of Fleig,  Gustafsson, Kleinschmidt, Persson</a>.

-<p>Homological algebra from Gelfand and Manin.</p>

 <p></p>
 ### Notes